ISSB to standardise framework for corporate transition plan disclosures

 “We’ve decided to lead here, not to wait.
 [Transition planning disclosure] is probably not crucial today, but it may become crucial in six months, in 12 months, in five years, and we just want to be ready for that future,” he said.

-Developing credible transition plans, which entails laying out clear actions to realise their high-level deccarbonisation targets, is seen as increasingly important.
-For now, they are mandatory for listed companies in the European Union under the bloc’s corporate sustainability regulation, and will be made mandatory for large businesses in Australia come 2025.
+Developing credible transition plans, which entails laying out clear actions to realise their high-level decarbonisation targets, is seen as increasingly important.
+For now, they are mandatory for large companies in the European Union under the bloc’s corporate sustainability regulation, and will be made mandatory for large businesses in Australia come 2025.
 In the UK and the United States, proposals to disclose transition plans are currently voluntary for publicly-listed firms to adopt.

 Transition plans are crucial for entities aiming to reduce emissions and manage climate risks.
 Australia’s new climate disclosure regime will include transition plan disclosure requirements starting January 2025.
 Treasury will publish best practice guidance for these disclosures by the end of 2025.